CS

 Feature Showdown

-The Toyota bZ4X Touring features a 14-inch touchscreen, while the Hyundai IONIQ 5 gets a 12.3-inch display.
+The Toyota bZ4X Touring features a 14-inch touchscreen paired with a 7-inch digital dash, while the Hyundai IONIQ 5 gets a 12.3-inch display and 12.3-inch instruments.
 Apple CarPlay and Android Auto are standard across both.

 The Toyota bZ4X Touring stands out with JBL audio and ambient lighting that you will not find on the Hyundai IONIQ 5.
-The Hyundai IONIQ 5 counters with head-up display and BOSE audio.
+The Hyundai IONIQ 5 counters with head-up display, V2L and Bose audio.
 Which feature set matters more depends on your daily routine and priorities.

 Drivetrain